w3f/Grants-Program/applications/Shopbring.md

 * **No permission is required.** Shopbring does not require KYC(Know Your Customers), anyone who has a Polkadot account can issue commissioned shopping orders or provide shopping services.
 * **Decentralized arbitrators.** In order to maintain the healthy development of the platform, we have established a arbitrator mechanism.
 When users have disputes in the commissioned shopping process, any party can report violations, and the system randomly assigns a arbitrator to assist in arbitration.
-* **Credit incentive mechanism.** In order to stimulate more users to shop frequently at Shopbring, we have established a credit growth system, and airdrop tokens will be rewarded in proportion to the credit value in each period.
-Completing the commissioned shopping normally will increase the credit value of both parties.
-On the contrary, fraud will reduce the credit value, and the arbitrator participating in the dispute arbitration will increase the credit value.
+* **Credit incentive mechanism.** In order to stimulate more users to shop frequently at Shopbring, we have established a credit incentive mechanism.
+After the commissioned shopping is completed, the system converts the amount into a credit value and adds it to both parties of the transaction by verifying the receipt.
+Accounts with credits can receive native tokens as rewards.
 * **Private information security**.
 The order details will not be recorded on chain, only the hash of the order data is stored on chain.
 * **Support multi cryptocurrency payment.** Multi cryptocurrency payment is supported in the commissioned shopping, which makes cryptocurrency more widely used.